 a) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.
-See Part 2.B.8, 3.4 and 4.4, 3.5 and 4.5, 3.7 and 4.7.
+See Part 2.B.8, 3.4 and 4.4, 3.5 and 4.5, 3.7 and 4.7. b) Could waste materials enter ground or surface waters?

-000 Fart 2.D.0, 0.4 and 4.4, 0.0 and 4.0, 0.7 and 4.1.

-b) Could waste materials enter ground or surface waters?
 If so, generally describe.
-See Part 3.4 and 4.4

-c) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+See Part 3.4 and 4.4 c) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.

-See Part 3.7 and 4.7

-d) Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any:

-See Part 2.A.5., 4.4.D, 4.5.D, and 4.7.D.

-4. Pla ants [help]

-a.
-CII eck the types of vegetation found on the site: See Part 2.B.3

-deciduous tree: alder, maple, aspen, other

-evergreen tree: fir, cedar, pine, other

-shrubs

-grass

-pasture

-crop or grain

-Orchards, vineyards or other permanent crops.

-wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other

-water plants: water lily, eelgrass, milfoil, other

-other types of vegetation

-b.
-Wh hat kind and amount of vegetation will be removed or altered?
-See Part 2.B.2 and 2.B.4

-Goo Fart 2.B.2 and 2.B.4

-C. Lis t threatened and endangered species known to be on or near the site.

-See Part 2.B.3, 3.8 and 4.8

-d. posed landscaping, use of native plants, or other measures to preserve or enhance getation on the site, if any:

-See Part 2.A.5., 4.8.D

-e.
+See Part 3.7 and 4.7 d) Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: See Part 2.A.5., 4.4.D, 4.5.D, and 4.7.D.
+4. Pla nnts [help] a.
+Check the types of vegetation found on the site: See Part 2.B.3 deciduous tree: alder, maple, aspen, otherevergreen tree: fir, cedar, pine, othershrubsgrasspasturecrop or grain Orchards, vineyards or other permanent crops. wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other water plants: water lily, eelgrass, milfoil, other other types of vegetation b.
+Wh at kind and amount of vegetation will be removed or altered?
+See Part 2.B.2 and 2.B.4 C. Lis List threatened and endangered species known to be on or near the site.
+See Part 2.B.3, 3.8 and 4.8 d. posed landscaping, use of native plants, or other measures to preserve or enhance getation on the site, if any: See Part 2.A.5., 4.8.D e.
 Lis t all noxious weeds and invasive species known to be on or near the site.

-٥. 0 See Part 4.8
+See Part 4.8 a.
+List any birds and other animals which have been observed on or near the site or are known to be on or near the site.